How Did They Get to Ontario?

 Spread and Movement:

-The worms also spread through the use of contaminated gardening tools or the sale of infected plants.
+The worms also spread through soil on contaminated gardening tools or plants purchased from centres without protocols in place.

 References/Links: